AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ### Activity 3.1.4

 **Instructions**
 Write a program that will take 2 doubles from the user.
-Use Boolean Expression to compare the two values as it relates to the different number of combinations of Boolean Expressions that can be created.
+Use Boolean Expression to compare the two values using: <, <=, =, !=, >, and >=.
 Evaluate if the expression is true or false.

 ```java
 Input a number: 4